 For over 50 years, the Association has worked on several fronts and accomplished many things.
-Just a sample of these efforts follows:
+Just a sample of our past and present efforts includes:

-- Developing a recognizable “brand” for Pennsylvania snowmobiling.
+- Developed a recognizable “brand” for Pennsylvania snowmobiling.

-- Producing the United States’ only 12-month-per year snowmobiling newsletter, a professional website, and an assortment of brochures that have been continually distributed to individuals, organizations, snowmobile dealers, clubs and visitors centers over the years.
+- Produced the Keystone Snowmobiler digital magazine and email newsletter, (previously the only 12 month snowmobile magazine in the US), a professional website, social media, and historically an assortment of brochures that have been continually distributed to individuals, organizations, snowmobile dealers, clubs and visitors centers over the years.

-- Developing radio campaigns and disseminating statewide informational messages on snowmobiling in Pennsylvania and snowmobile safety.
+- Developed radio and video campaigns and disseminating statewide informational messages on snowmobiling in Pennsylvania and snowmobile safety.

-- Developing (and making available to clubs) a 24-foot mobile community outreach unit.
+- Developed (and make available to clubs) a 24-foot mobile community outreach unit.

-- Purchasing two groomers — given to DCNR to meet a need.
+- Purchased two groomers — given to DCNR to meet a need.

-- Funding trail upkeep projects, bridges, and assisting clubs with maintenance and construction projects.
+- Funded trail upkeep projects through a mini-grant program, and assisting clubs with maintenance and construction projects.

-- Initiating the first GIS trail assessment of snowmobile trails – creating a database used by the Commonwealth to plot/update snowmobile maps.
+- Initiated the first GIS trail assessment of snowmobile trails – creating a database used by the Commonwealth to plot/update snowmobile maps.

-- Launching two broad-based billboard campaigns “Blaze a Trail” and “Dont’ Booze & Cruise”.
+- Launched two broad-based billboard campaigns “Blaze a Trail” and “Don’t Booze & Cruise”.